saurabhjinturkar/incubator-quarks/DEVELOPMENT.md

 * `build` : essentially like "assemble test reports"
 * `clean` : Clean the project
 * `test` : Run the JUnit tests, if any test fails the test run stops.
-  * use a project test task and optionally the `--tests` option to run a subset of the tests:
+  * use a project test task and optionally the `--tests` option to run a subset of the tests.
+Multiple `--tests` options may be specified following each test task.
     * `./gradlew <project>:test`
     * `./gradlew <project>:test --tests '*.SomeTest'`
     * `./gradlew <project>:test --tests '*.SomeTest.someMethod'`
+  * use the `cleanTest` task to force rerunning a previously successful test task (without forcing a rerun of all of the task's dependencies):
+    * `./gradlew [<project>:]cleanTest [<project>:]test`
 * `reports` : Generate JUnit and Code Coverage reports in `build\distributions\reports`.
 Use after executing the `test` target.
   * `reports\tests\overview-summary.html` - JUnit test report
   * `reports\coverage\index.html` - Code coverage report